JonathanWThom/quack/features.md

     * Should handle lots of messages, and list limit from AWS/Cloud

-5. I can read the last N messages.
+X 5.
+I can read the last N messages.

     * Make N (10?) the default?